Javier Diez Canseco: Death threats and attempts on his life

 In the predawn hours of 14 November 1990, twenty-four hours before the findings of the wiretapping inquiry were to be handed in, a dynamite attack was carried out at the Diez Canseco home.
 An explosive was detonated moments before at a neighboring house, presumably in an unsuccessful attempt to draw Diez Canseco to the front door of his home, where a second charge was detonated.
 The police initially suggested it had been an attack by the Shining Path, but later evidence indicated that it had been the work of the government's Grupo Colina death squad.

 In 1995 his name was included at the top of a list of names accompanying a funeral floral arrangement left at the entrance of the headquarters of the Association for Human Rights.
 The note was signed "Comunidad Colina".

 In March 1997, Diez Canseco's car was fired upon by heavily armed assailants wearing bullet-proof vests, but he was not riding in it at the time.
 The attackers took control of the vehicle, and took its occupants, Diez Canseco's chauffeur, bodyguards, and a friend, to an unknown location in Lima where they were interrogated and later freed.
 The assailants claimed they were police officers.

 In 1999, on Diez Canseco's birthday, two human skulls were left across the street from his home.

 Illness and death

-In early February 2013, Diez Canseco revealed that he was suffering from pancreatic cancer, for which he had been hospitalized since late January.
-He died on May 4, 2013.
+In early February 2013, Diez Canseco revealed that he had pancreatic cancer, for which he had been hospitalized since late January.
+He died on 4 May 2013.
 In a posthumous statement on the following day, the congressman's family asked that those congressmen who voted in favor of the 90-day sanction against him not attend the wake, tribute and burial of the renowned politician.
-On May 7 after a tribute by various popular organizations and sectors of the citizenry.His remains were cremated in the Huachipa Cemetery and his ashes were deposited in the family mausoleum in the Presbítero Maestro Cemetery in Lima.
+On 7 May after a tribute by various popular organizations and sectors of the citizenry.
+His remains were cremated in the Huachipa Cemetery and his ashes were deposited in the family mausoleum in the Presbítero Maestro Cemetery in Lima.